carlosmacho/Metin2-Crash-Alert/README.md

 ## Metin2 AFK Leveling is a script that keeps an eye on your Metin2 process count.

 #### If let's say you have two metin2 clients open, if one goes down it sends an alert SMS message to your phone!
+> [!IMPORTANT]
+> Are you tired of having your auto hunter ON and whenever you leave your PC, either going out or to go to sleep and the client crashes 10 min after?
+With this script, you get an alert as soon as it crashes!
 ##### Requirements:

 1. Install the **Push Bullet** APP on your phone.